spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-dynamic-multiple-stores.md

 {% info_block warningBox "Verification" %}
-Example list of keys where `xxx` is a store name (store name example: DE, AT, etc.):
+The following is an example list of keys where `xxx` is a store name (store name example: DE, AT, etc.):

 - `kv:availability:xxx:*`
 - `kv:price_product_abstract:xxx:*`